Tax Spending for the 2022 Tax Bills

 There is good news and bad news when reviewing spending by the taxing bodies.
 Spending, also known as the extension/levy process, is the money requested from the property taxes.
 The more money is spent the more the tax bills increase.

 Now the bad news.
-Not everyone will see a tax decrease.
-Other schools in our area increased spending ranging from 2 to 4%.
-Since school comprise the majority of the real estate tax, most tax bills are increasing by 2–3%.
-For people living in the Village of Round Lake Beach, their spending increased by 9%.
-Since the village is a “homerule” jurisdiction they are not subject to the Property Tax Limitation laws.
+Most schools in our area increased spending ranging from 4.5 to 5.9%.
+Since school comprise the majority of the real estate tax, most tax bills are increasing by 4.5-6%.

 Comparisons and Tax Graphs